-Flespi is a back-end platform that offers a complete set of tools and technologies to swiftly integrate advanced video telematics functionality into your application at a monthly cost ranging from €0.05 to €0.50 per device.
+Flespi is a back-end platform that offers a complete set of tools and technologies to swiftly integrate advanced video telematics functionality into your application.

 Key features: